PM security breach: MHA panel visits Ferozepur; Punjab submits report to Centre, says FIR filed | Law-Order

 - India

-A Central team probing the ''serious lapses'' in Prime Minister Narendra Modi's security during his Ferozepur tour visited the town Friday and held interaction with senior officials, while the Punjab government submitted a report to Centre saying an FIR has been registered in the matter.
+A central team probing the ''serious lapses'' in Prime Minister Narendra Modi's security during his Ferozepur tour visited the town on Friday and interacted with senior officials, while the Punjab government submitted a report to the Centre saying an FIR has been registered in the matter.

 The three-member committee, constituted by the Union Home Ministry on Thursday, sought full details about the sequence of events that unfolded during Modi's January 5 visit, sources said.

-The Punjab government has maintained there was no security lapse during Modi's visit.
+The state government has maintained there was no security lapse during Modi's visit.
 On Thursday, it had announced a two-member panel to investigate the matter.
-The panel had been asked to submit its report in three days.
+The panel was asked to submit its report in three days.

-The Punjab Police has also registered an FIR in Ferozepur against nearly 150 unidentified protesters who blocked Modi's cavalcade on Wednesday.
+The Punjab Police also registered an FIR dated January 6 in Ferozepur's Kulgari police station against nearly 150 unidentified protesters who blocked Modi's cavalcade on Wednesday.

+Amid foggy weather conditions, the central team visited the flyover near Ferozepur on Friday morning and interacted with senior Punjab Police and civil administration officials.

+The panel is led by Sudhir Kumar Saxena, Secretary (Security), Cabinet Secretariat, and has Balbir Singh, Joint Director of the Intelligence Bureau, and S Suresh, IG, Special Protection Group, as members.

 The prime minister's convoy was stranded on a flyover due to a blockade by protesters in Ferozepur on Wednesday after which he returned from the poll-bound state without attending any event, including a rally.